 National Instruments believes that the information in this document is accurate.
 The document has been carefully reviewed for technical accuracy.
 In the event that technical or typographical errors exist, National Instruments reserves the right to make changes to subsequent editions of this document without prior notice to holders of this edition.
 The reader should consult National Instruments if errors are suspected.
-In no event shall National Instruments be liable for any damages arising out of or related to this document or the information contained in it.
+In no event shall National Instruments to be liable for any damages arising out of or related to this document or the information contained in it.

-Except as specified herein, National Instruments makes no warranties, express or implied, and specifically disclaims any warranty of merchantability or fitness for a particular purpose.
-Customer's right to recover damages caused by fault or negligence on the part of National Instruments shall be limited to the amount therefore pain by the customer.
-National Instruments will not be liable for damages resulting from loss of data, profits, use of products, or incidental or consequential damages, even if advised of the possibility thereof.
+EXCEPT AS SPECIFIED HEREIN, NATIONAL INSTRUMENTS MAKES NO WARRANTIES, EXPRESS OR IMPLIED, AND SPECIFICALLY DISCLAIMS ANY WARRANTY OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+CUSTOMER'S RIGHT TO RECOVER DAMAGES CAUSED BY FAULT OR NEGLIGENCE ON THE PART OF NATIONAL INSTRUMENTS SHALL BE LIMITED TO THE AMOUNT THERETOFORE PAID BY THE CUSTOMER.
+NATIONAL INSTRUMENTS WILL NOT BE LIABLE FOR DAMAGES RESULTING FROM LOSS OF DATA, PROFITS, USE OF PRODUCTS, OR INCIDENTAL OR CONSEQUENTIAL DAMAGES, EVEN IF ADVISED OF THE POSSIBILITY THEREOF.
 This limitation of the liability of National Instruments will apply regardless of the form of action, whether in contract or tort, including negligence.
 Any action against National Instruments must be brought within one year after the cause of action accrues.
 National Instruments shall not be liable for any delay in performance due to causes beyond its reasonable control.
 The warranty provided herein does not cover damages, defects, malfunctions, or service failures caused by owner's failure to follow the National Instruments installation, operation, or maintenance instructions; owner's modification of the product; owner's abuse, misuse, or negligent acts; and power failure or surges, fire, flood, accident, actions of third parties, or other events outside reasonable control.